metabase/metabase/docs/questions/query-builder/expressions/cumulative.md

 | July     | 5       | 2 + 5 = 7         |
 | November | 4       | 2 + 5 + 4 = 11    |

-You can preview and check the results of your summary by clicking on the ▶ button to the right of the **Summarize** block.

 ## Cumulative metrics with multiple breakouts

 Because cumulative metrics calculate its summaries based on previous rows, Metabase needs to determine what those previous rows are.
 It will always order the rows based on the first breakout.
 So if there are multiple breakout columns specified in **Group by**, Metabase will: